Capstone in Creative Sustainability

 What do the students receive?

-The course summarizes the skills-related learning outcomes of the Creative Sustainability Master’s Programme, which is a multidisciplinary learning platform in the fields of business, design, architecture, and built environment, operated jointly by the School of Arts, Design and Architecture, the School of Business, and the School of Engineering.
+The course summarizes the skills-related learning outcomes of the Creative Sustainability Master’s Programme, which is a multidisciplinary learning platform in the fields of business, design, and chemical engineering and materials science, operated jointly by the School of Arts, Design and Architecture, the School of Business, and the School of Chemical Engineering.

 During the course students analyze the client’s sustainability challenge, develop solutions for it, and report the work orally and in written form according to the needs of the client.
 Each student team is supervised by one of the teachers of the course and a nominated contact person from the client organization.